 The More menu contains the Use Maplex Label Engine option.

 Caution:When you switch from the Maplex Label Engine to the Standard Label Engine, you lose any advanced label placement settings you've made.
 These settings cannot be recovered.

 When you're using the Maplex Label Engine, additional tools become available in the Labeling group.
 Three new commands are added to the More menu: Abbreviation Dictionaries , Key Numbering , and Draft Quality.

-Abbreviation Dictionaries displays a dialog box that allows you to create, delete, and modify abbreviation dictionaries for a map.
+Abbreviation Dictionaries allows you to create, delete, and modify abbreviation dictionaries for a map.

-Key Numbering displays a dialog box that allows you to create, delete, and modify key numbering groups for a map.
+Key Numbering allows you to create, delete, and modify key numbering groups for a map.

 Draft Quality allows you to control the quality of placement that the Maplex Label Engine performs.
 The draft quality placement algorithm doesn't spend much time finding resolutions to label conflicts so it does not place as many labels on the map.

-New Maplex Label Engine general settings are added to the Map Properties dialog box on the Labels tab.
+Maplex Label Engine general settings are available on the Map Properties dialog box on the Labels tab.

-New controls for space characters and line breaks have been added to the bottom of the Label Expression tab.
+Controls for space characters and line breaks are available at the bottom of the Label Expression tab.